 The girls immediately took to their private space by adding a gate even before the flowers came in.
 They would read in the fort, play dolls or sometimes just chit chat.
 Despite the plants being only a foot tall, they seemed to feel as if they were separate from the rest of the world.

-The girls eventually dragged their slide over to the entrance to make the house a “kids only” zone.
+The girls eventually dragged their slide over to the entrance to make the sunflower house a “kids only” zone.

 Watch the video of our sunflower adventure here.
 I know it is long, but sometimes as a mom, I just cannot edit out the excess; each photo, each twirl, each phase is precious to me.
 I know you understand!

-Additional Kids’ Gardening Ideas
+Additional Kids’ Garden Ideas

 If in the end, a sunflower fort is not in the cards, here are a couple of other fun kids’ gardening ideas, activities, and resources: